 - increased vocalization – whereas excessive meowing is usually a behavioral problem, it may also indicate certain medical conditions.
 Often, the cat meows more frequently when he wants to eat more and his needs are not met.
 Restlessness can also force your cat to vocalize more.
 Additionally, a cat may meow a lot due to the pain and/or discomfort associated with the disease.

 - poor coat – this may have two causes: one, the cat is not grooming itself due to weakness; or two, the cat is overgrooming itself due to stress associated with feeling unwell.

 There are also symptoms that only a veterinarian can identify:

 - enlarged thyroid gland – a vet may palpate the gland to see if it’s enlarged, and an increase in the size of the thyroid gland can be confirmed by ultrasonography.

 - increased levels of thyroid hormones – hyperthyroidism is by definition an increase of thyroid hormones.
 Blood tests will confirm this.
 In some cases, more than one test will be required.
 Blood tests ensure that a cat owner receives an accurate diagnosis for their cat.

 If you suspect your cat may have hyperthyroidism, an immediate visit to the vet is a must.
 Untreated hyperthyroidism in cats can be lethal but, if diagnosed early (and the underlying cause is not a carcinoma), your cat has a great chance of being treated successfully.

 Here are the most common methods of treating hyperthyroidism in cats:

 - Anti-thyroid drugs will help your cat’s body to suppress the production of thyroid hormones.
 Unfortunately, that means pilling your cat regularly for the rest of his life.

 - Radio-iodine therapy is a single injection of radioactive iodine.
-Such treatment has high success rates – up to 98%, according to the University of Cornell.
+Such treatment has high success rates – up to 98%, according to the University of Cornell, College of Veterinary Medicine.
 Disadvantages of this kind of treatment are that it’s expensive and not widely accessible.
 You must also leave your cat at a hospital for a prolonged time.